Laser Eye Surgery Claims

 If you have had laser eye surgery within the last three years and have experienced complications, you could have a valid claim for injury compensation.

-The first step is to contact our solicitors to assess your case.
+The first step is to contact a solicitor to assess your case.
 This is a free service that is provided without any obligation.
-During the consultation, we will ask you a few questions about the problems you have experienced to determine if we can help.
+During the consultation you will be asked a few questions about the problems you have experienced to determine if a solicitor can help.